nickstanish/good_job/README.md

 - `enable_pauses` (boolean) whether job processing can be paused.
 Defaults to `false`.
 You can also set this with the environment variable `GOOD_JOB_ENABLE_PAUSES`.
 - `enable_priority` (boolean) whether to use job priority in dequeuing and sorting.
 Defaults to `true` for backwards compatibility.
 You can also set this with the environment variable `GOOD_JOB_ENABLE_PRIORITY`.
 Make sure you update database indexes to add/remove priority whenever changing this value.
 When disabled, jobs are processed in FIFO (first-in, first-out) order only.
 GoodJob will log a warning if jobs are enqueued with non-default priority value.
+- `enable_dequeue_schedule_ordered` (boolean) whether to use scheduled_at for dequeing and sorting instead of created_at.
+Defaults to `false` for backwards compatibility.
+You can also set this with the environment variable `GOOD_JOB_ENABLE_DEQUEUE_SCHEDULE_ORDERED`.
+Make sure you update database indexes to add/remove priority whenever changing this value.

 By default, GoodJob configures the following execution modes per environment: